FazalLabBCM/FazalLabPipelines/docs/TrimMapCount_new.md

    5. "R1.fastq" or "R2.fastq" (or "R1.fastq.gz" and "R2.fastq.gz" for zipped files)

-For example, single-end (R1 only) APEX-seq data targeting the cytosol (where APEX enzyme is attached to NES protein) and treated with puromycin might be named like this:
+For example, single-end sequencing data (R1 only) from cytosol APEX cells (where the APEX2 enzyme is attached to the NES protein) that have been treated with puromycin might be named like this:
    ```
    Cytosol-NES_puromycin_target_1_R1.fastq
    Cytosol-NES_puromycin_target_2_R1.fastq